All Episodes

 Because you can't have any of that holistic healing stuff enter into the mainstream.

-I think that the reason the only thing that makes sense to me as to how the medical monopoly maintains its stranglehold, because I mean, let's be honest, right?
+I think that the reason, the only thing that makes sense to me as to how the medical monopoly maintains its stranglehold, because I mean, let's be honest, right?

 The cause of the chronic disease epidemic is allopathic medicine.

-It's the cause of the chronic disease epidemic, it's allopathic medicine, which is great for trauma care and surgery when it's necessary.
+It's allopathic medicine, which is great for trauma care and surgery when it's necessary.

-I mean, thank God for insulin, thank God for lidocaine, general anesthesia.
+I mean, thank God for insulin.

-But for most of the conditions that most people go to the doctor for most of the time, it's a failed methodology.
+But for most of the conditions that most people go to the doctor for, most of the time, it's a failed methodology.

-It is the reason that we have a chronic disease epidemic, and yet, and it's the leading cause of bankruptcy in the United States, and it's the first or the third leading cause of death, depending on how you crunch the numbers.
+It is the reason that we have a chronic disease epidemic and yet, and it's the leading cause of bankruptcy in the United States, and it's the first or the third leading cause of death, depending on how you crunch the numbers.

 And given all of those net negatives and all of that unbelievable failed mediocrity, it's still number one.

-Yeah, how is that possible?
+How is that possible?

-It's I think it's a demonic influence that's behind the whole thing.
+I think it's a demonic influence that's behind the whole thing.

 I do.

-People are going crazy.
+Yeah, people are going crazy.

-I think their money is human suffering, like that's what they bank on.
+I think their money is human suffering.

-You would think that would make front-page New York Times news, but it hasn't, right?
+You would think that would make front page New York Times news, but it hasn't, right?

-No, instead they raid me, yeah.
+No, instead they raid me.

 And so this is the situation that we find ourselves in.

-And uh I don't know, man.
+And I don't know, man.

-What do you think?
+Dr. Monzo, what do you think?

 It's like, okay, you're doing some things, but are you really making a difference?

-Or is it just like you say lipstick on a pig?
+Or is it just like you say, lipstick on a pig?

 It seems to me like it's lipstick on a pig.